Gran Turismo (film)

-Gran Turismo is an upcoming American biographical coming of age sports drama film directed by Neill Blomkamp from a screenplay by Jason Hall and Zach Baylin.
-Produced by Columbia Pictures, PlayStation Productions, Trigger Street Productions, and 2.0 Entertainment, the film is based on the video game series of the same name developed by Polyphony Digital.
-Also based on a true story, the film stars Archie Madekwe as Jann Mardenborough, a teenage Gran Turismo player aspiring to be a race car driver.
-It also stars David Harbour, Orlando Bloom, Darren Barnet, Geri Halliwell Horner, and Djimon Hounsou.
+Gran Turismo is a 2023 American biographical sports drama film based on the sim racing video game series developed by Polyphony Digital.
+Produced by Columbia Pictures, PlayStation Productions, and 2.0 Entertainment, the film was directed by Neill Blomkamp from a screenplay by Jason Hall and Zach Baylin.
+It depicts a sensationalized account of real life British driver Jann Mardenborough, a teenage Gran Turismo player who became a professional racing car driver.
+The film stars Archie Madekwe as Mardenborough, alongside David Harbour, Orlando Bloom, Darren Barnet, Geri Halliwell Horner, and Djimon Hounsou.

-Development of a film based on Gran Turismo began in 2013, with Michael De Luca and Dana Brunetti producing it, with a script by Alex Tse.
-In 2015, Joseph Kosinski was set to direct the film, and Jon and Erich Hoeber would write a new screenplay.
-By 2018, the Kosinski version was no longer moving forward.
-In May 2022, a new iteration of the Gran Turismo film started development, with Blomkamp eyed to direct.
-The main cast were confirmed in September, while other cast additions were signed in November.
-Filming began in Hungary in the same month, and wrapped in December 2022.
+Development of a film based on Gran Turismo was revealed in July 2013, with Michael De Luca and Dana Brunetti producing and Alex Tse writing the script.
+Joseph Kosinski was set to direct the film in June 2015 from a new screenplay by Jon and Erich Hoeber.
+However, the Kosinski version was no longer moving forward as of February 2018.
+In May 2022, it was announced the film was again in development, with Blomkamp being attached to direct it in June.
+The main cast were announced in September 2022, while other cast additions signed in November.
+Filming began in Hungary that month and wrapped in December.
+The film score was composed by Lorne Balfe and Andrew Kawczynski.

-Gran Turismo is set to be released on August 11, 2023 by Sony Pictures Releasing.